EDUCBA Logo

 Example #4

 In the tab of AutoCorrect, we have the Math AutoCorrect option also.
 This is the mathematical auto-correction where we can add new mathematical characters, which we use frequently.
 So instead of going into the equation, we can add and define those characters here as we did for text and words.
 Let’s add a Degree sign.
-For that in Math AutoCorrect window, enter \deg in replace the box and replace that with degree signature ° as shown below.
+For that, in the Math AutoCorrect window, enter \deg in replace the box and replace that with degree signature ° as shown below.
 Once we add it, we will get that value at the bottom of the list.

 Math option